 With a weak Real and economic crisis it is an amazing buyers market right now.
 Prices are down for first time in 15 years across the board.

-less than you would have a few years ago in today's market you could say there is a very good reason to act now if you have been thinking about making the jump.
+you can pay 50% less than you would have a few years ago in today's market you could say there is a very good reason to act now if you have been thinking about making the jump.

 We are just south of Joao Pessoa on the Eastern most point of all the Americas. (right at the right corner of her left eye above).

 For a long time now, Brazil’s natural beauty and Carnival rendered it international fame, attracting thousands of tourists all year long.
 The number of foreigners visiting the country went from an average of 1.5 million per year in the 1990s to more than 4 million visitors per year from the year 2000 on, according to Embratur’s (Brazilian Tourism Institute) Statistical Yearbook for 2003.
 But there is a very special attraction that you only discover when you come here: the Brazilian people.
 Much beyond the breathtaking scenery, the way these people live surprises everyone with its simplicity, willingness, hope, hospitality and happiness.

 From this warm and festive spirit, popular displays such as Carnival, New Year’s Eve celebrations and June Parties arise, all famous for their liveliness and joy.
 It seems that the people’s desire

 to show what is good about Brazil transforms this vigor into creativity, flashed about in contagious colors and sounds.

 Studies carried out by Embratur indicate that 75% of the tourists who seek Brazil as their vacation destination do so first of all because of the natural beauty.
 But once they arrive here, they find such hospitality that they soon become enchanted with the mixture of colors, races and cultures of the people as well.